 This is a faithful replica of the great helm of the legendary knight Sir Richard Pembridge from the mid 14th century.

-This is a very well handcrafted reproduction of the bascinet helmet used from the early 14th century.
-It is also one of the first helmets to have a visor.
+This type of bascinet first appeared in the mid 14th century.
+It was also one of the first helmets to have a visor.

 The "klappvisor" or "klappvisier" was a type of visor employed on bascinets from around 1330-1340; this type of visor was hinged at a single point in the centre of the brow of the helmet skull.
 It was particularly favoured in Germany, but was also used in northern Italy with a couple of effigies in England also showing this style of helmet.